secdev/scapy/doc/scapy/development.rst

 Adding Docstrings
 -----------------
-The Scapy source code have few explanations of what a function is doing.
+The Scapy source code has few explanations of what a function is doing.
 A docstring, by adding explanation and expected input and output parameters, helps saving time for both the layer developers and the users looking for advanced features.